ABOUT US

 Ställa (born 2017), my partner's female Jamboree, quietly and naturally snuck into our group – and stayed.
 With her calm, clear demeanor, she brings stability to the pack and often works in the background, but always with a keen sense of purpose.
 Ställa isn't one to push herself into the foreground – she's simply there.
 And that's precisely what makes her so special.

-Moro (born 2018) is a little fighter with a big heart – blind in one eye and turned into a biter out of fear.
-Today, Moro is allowed to live safely with us and start his new life with confidence.
-Every day, he shows us how much courage a little dog can contain.
+Moro (born 2015), a little fighter with a big heart – blind in one eye and prone to biting out of fear.
+Today, Moro lives safely with us and can begin his new life full of confidence.
+He shows us every day how much courage a small dog can possess.

 Rya (born 2022), our energetic Alaskan Malamute, loves exercise and mental challenges.
 With her zest for life and stamina, she brings a breath of fresh air to the team—and demonstrates the importance of species-appropriate exercise.
 She reminds us how wonderful pure joy in life can be.